WHAT WE DO

 Here at onetablefarm, we hope to teach you about sourcing your food, how it grows and how to cook it.
 In many ways, it is back to basics.

-Tim and Cree are working with more and more farmers to provide them with advice on practical changes in animal husbandry that will not only improve the animal’s lives but lead to better, tastier meat and to offer both the farmer and the buyer a lot more choice.
+Tim and Cree would love to work with more farmers to provide them with advice on practical changes in animal husbandry that will not only improve the animal’s lives but lead to better, tastier meat and to offer both the farmer and the buyer a lot more choice.

 1. Delicious food